linuslundahl/strokeIt/README.md

 # strokeIt

 A very simple SVG stroke animation javascript plugin.
-Can be use with or without jQuery.
+Can be used with or without jQuery.

 ## Usage